 - Websites like Craigslist or Petfinder

 Ragdoll cats can make great show cats or simply great companions.
-They are beautiful, docile, and well suited to family life.
-To start the process of bringing a Ragdoll cat into your home, give a breeder or organization a call to start asking about their available Ragdolls and discussing a timeline!
+They are beautiful, docile, and well-suited to family life.
+To start bringing a Ragdoll cat into your home, give a breeder or organization a call to start asking about their available Ragdolls and discussing a timeline!

 How to identify a Ragdoll cat

 Purebred Ragdoll cats are normally larger with medium-long coats and bright blue eyes.
 They have a large head with a gently-rounded muzzle and a solid body with long hind legs.
 Ragdoll cats come in a variety of patterns and colors.